cleopeixoto/angular-bank-app/README.md

   This is a project for an IBM challenge job.
 The goal was creating a bank application.
 The database is a JSON created by chatGPT.

 ## Setup
     $ npm install

+  Install Angular Cli, if you don't have it
+    $ sudo npm install -g @angular/cli

 ## Development server
     $ ng serve